 Test Cost: Medicare rebate available if criteria is met.
 If criteria is not met there is an out-of-pocket fee of $230.

 A negative result does not rule out the presence of a mutation that may be present but below the limits of detection for this assay (<5%).

-The content on our Molecular Cancer Services page is written by National Clinical Director of Molecular Genetic Pathology at Australian Clinical Labs, Associate Professor Mirette Saad.
+The content on our Molecular Cancer Services page is written by Associate Professor Mirette Saad, National Director of Molecular Genetics at Australian Clinical Labs.

 Assoc.
 Prof. Mirette Saad